 When it's November in Rome, the weather starts to turn chilly and rainy days become more frequent.
 For this reason alone, it's not immediately thought of as best time of year to visit the Eternal City despite the fact that Rome is popular year-round.
 In November, tourists can expect lighter crowds and some exciting events around town.
 If you're looking for something special to do, November is a good time to enjoy Rome's theatre and concert season, as well as some religious observances.

-All Saints Day
+All Saints Day and All Souls Day

 From the end of October through the first week of November, the Rome Film Fest hosts international film screenings, panels, classes, and other cinema-related events.
-The complete lineup is announced to the public in the press in early October.
-Just one of many Italian film festivals, this one has, in the past, hosted guests including big-name Hollywood directors like Wes Anderson, Jonathan Demme, and Martin Scorcese, as well as many Italian and international directors and actors.
-Events are held at the Auditorium Parco della Musica and other venues throughout Rome.Continue to 5 of 5 below.
+The complete lineup is announced to the public via the press in early October.
+Just one of many Italian film festivals, this one has, in the past, featured big-name Hollywood directors such as Wes Anderson, Jonathan Demme, and Martin Scorcese as well as many Italian and international directors and actors.
+Events are held at the Auditorium Parco della Musica and other venues throughout Rome.

 Feast of Saint Cecilia

 On November 22, Romans celebrate a local favorite saint, Cecilia, the patroness of musicians.
 Her feast day is celebrated at Santa Cecilia church in the Trastevere neighborhood of Rome, as well as at the Catacombs of San Callisto.
 The 9th-century church in Trastevere is said to have been erected on the site of the home of Cecilia, an upper-class woman who lived in the 3rd century.
 The church contains a beautiful fresco by Cavallini and a moving statue of Saint Cecilia by Stefano Maderno.
 The church is open to the public year-round.